TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   between the explanatory variables and the response variable.
 Since these hypotheses are generally tested with finite sized samples from the population of interest, there is always some uncertainty in the answer.
-That is, for any finite sized random sample, it is always possible that we picked a very extreme and misleading sample by chance.
+That is, for any finite sized random sample, it is always possible that we picked a very atypical sample by chance.
 Statistics provides a disciplined quantitative way of describing the uncertainties introduced during inferrence about population parameters based on finite random samples.
 It recognizes that when we reject the null hypothesis at a p-value cutoff of 0.05, we are implicitly accepting a one in twenty chance of encountering a false positive result.
 Similarly, a 95% confidence interval amounts to an admission that one in twenty replicate experiments would generate 95% confidence intervals that do not include the true population value.

 The other major focus of traditional statistics has been on predictive modeling.
-When a mechanistic model is specified, it can not only be used to explain our previous observations, but also to make predictions about future observations.
-Using statistical modeling techniques, we can not only make predictions, but also quantitatively, objectively, and reproducibly express the degree of uncertainty in the predictions (e.g. with prediction intervals).
+When a mechanistic model is specified, it can be used not only to explain our previous observations, but also to make predictions about future observations.
+Using statistical modeling techniques, we make predictions as well as quantitatively, objectively, and reproducibly express the degree of uncertainty in the predictions (e.g. with prediction intervals).
 This approach can be extended from prediction using theoretically driven mechanistic models to predictive modeling using empirically (rather than theoretically) developed models.
 Empirical modeling focuses on empirical associations between variables that can be identified from the data without speculating about or specifying the nature of any underlying causal relationships.
-The balance of hypothesis testing and prediction in traditional statistics very much depends on the subject being studied, but in general, it is probably fair to say that most traditional statistical work has focused on evaluating mechanistic models and estimating populaton parameters more than predictive modeling.
+The balance between hypothesis testing/parameter estimation and prediction in traditional statistics very much depends on the subject matter being studied, but in general, it is probably fair to say that most traditional statistical work has focused on evaluating mechanistic models and estimating populaton parameters more than predictive modeling.

 Computers have gradually come to have a major effect on statistical practice.
-Over time, traditional statistical computation have been ported to computers.
+Over time, traditionally manual statistical computations have been ported to computers.
 In addition, the general availability of computers changed the approaches statisticians were using.
-  For instance, fitting generalized linear models (GLMs) to a training-set requires several iterations of carying out very tedious calculations.
-When computers were not widely available, statisticians modeling e.g. binomially distributed data would transform the response in order to come 'close enough' to the assumptions to justify use of ordinary linear models.
-Now that computers are ubiquitous, we have no qualms about modeling binomially distributed data using GLMs, because that framework allows us to change the modeling assumptions to match the type of response being modeled, and because invoking the computational fitting procedures for GLMs is not substantively more difficult than fitting an orderinary linear model.
+For instance, fitting generalized linear models (GLMs) to a training-set requires several iterations of very tedious calculations.
+When computers were not widely available, statisticians modeling e.g. binomially distributed data would transform the response in order to come 'close enough' to the assumptions to justify use computationally simpler ordinary linear models.
+Now that computers are ubiquitous, we have no qualms about modeling binomially distributed data using GLMs, because that framework allows us to change the modeling assumptions to more naturally match up with the type of response being modeled, and because invoking the computational fitting procedures for GLMs is not substantively more difficult than fitting an orderinary linear model.
 Similarly, some techniques that we mostly associate with machine learning, rather than traditional statistics, such as the empirical bootstrapping procedure, were first described by renowned traditional statisticians (Ronald Fisher) nearly a century ago, but never became popular because they required an immense number of calculations that were simply not practical to carry out by hand.
-Now, thanks to computers, we can easily apply empirical boostrapping with equal validity to traditional statistical models as well as for machine learning models.
+Now, thanks to computers, we can easily apply empirical boostrapping to traditional statistical models as well as to machine learning models.

 The automation of statistical tasks required statisticians to learn computer programming, and also attracted computer scientists to the field of statistics, where they could contribute their expertise in algorithm and software development.
-At the same time, as computing power grew, so did information availability.
-There were many interested in understanding the relationships between variables (e.g. patterns) in the large datasets that were being collected.
+As computing power grew, so did information collection and sharing.
+There were many parties interested in understanding the relationships between variables (e.g. patterns) in the large datasets that started being collected.
 Many of these datasets were not generated using controlled experiments, but instead represented observational data.
-The sampling schemes often were not random, and so many of the assumptions behind statistical inferrence were probably violated.
-The number of variables was often huge, and the mechanistic relationships between variables were unknown.
-Nevertheless, there was an interest in being able to discover patterns in the data (e.g. clusters of observations and associations between variables) as well as make predictions about future observations.
+The number of variables encountered was often huge, and the mechanistic relationships between variables were unknown.
+  Nevertheless, there was tremendous practical value in being able to discover patterns in the data (e.g. clusters of observations and associations between variables) as well as make predictions about future observations.
 So people tried, initially by applying traditional statistical approaches, but then supplementing them with more heuristic methods, whose theoretical properties are often unknown, which means we lack the proofs that would justify use of parametric p-values and confidence intervals.
-Furthermore, some of these newer **machine learning** methods, like the **k-nearest neighbor** algorithm described below, do not have any coefficients to test or make confidence interval estimates on anyway.
+Furthermore, some of these newer **machine learning** methods, like the **k-nearest neighbor** algorithm described below, do not have any coefficients to test or make confidence interval estimates about population parameters anyway.
 All we can do is make estimates of the model's predictive accuracy.
 We can estimate the performance based on cross-validation.
 We can calculate confidence intervals for the performance estimates using bootstrapping.
-We can also see if performance is better than would be expected by chance using permutation.
 We can examine the influence of individual observations in the training set using jackknifing.
 We can examine the importance of various predictors to the prediction process either by comparing models with and without the predictor, or by permuting predictor values.
 However, we can apply all these methods in the context of traditional statistical procedures as well.
+These computational extensions are not the sole province of machine learning.

 Over time statisticians have come to rely more and more on computational methods from the computer science world.
 Meanwhile, computer scientists trying to understand very large